A coming of age story set in the aftermath of childhood trauma, violence, and incarceration.

-Please give $5 or more and receive cool LIFE AFTER LIFE rewards!
-Kickstarter is ALL or NOTHING so we need your help to meet our goal of $30,000 by Saturday, June 1!
+Donations will support post-production and completion of the film.
+LIFE AFTER LIFE began in April 2007 — that’s over 8 years!
+Now we need your help to finish the film!
 Please give what you can and share the project with your friends and networks!
 Thank you!

-Please include the project number (SPJ1044) on the memo line of your check or money order..
+Please include the project name (Life After Life/fsp1044) on the memo line of your check or money order.

 San Francisco Film Society